Deep-Learning-and-Aging/Main-pipeline-and-Images-based-models-pipeline/README.md

 Outputs:
 > data/MI02_Training/model-weights_Age_Abdomen_*\
-> Weights of the neural network from the training. <- They are already given with the suffix *trained_* for all the outer folds of Pancreas Contrast so that you don't need to train the algorithm by your self
+> Weights of the neural network from the training. <- They are already given with the suffix *trained_* for all the outer folds of Pancreas Contrast so that you don't need to train the algorithm by your self.

 <br/>
 <br/>

 #### YOU CAN TRY BY YOUR SELF, AS IT MIGHT TAKE SOME TIME, WE PROVIDE THE OUTPUTS OF PANCREAS CONTRAST
+In order to keep the size of the repository small, we only pushed the weights for the outer fold 0.
+If you want to have the weights for all the outer folds, you need to use the docker image pushed to DockerHub.
 - MI03A_Predictions_generate: Generates the predictions from all models (Expected time 6 min 30 sec for each outer fold).

 Command line:
-> python scripts/MI03A_Predictions_generate.py Age Abdomen Pancreas Contrast InceptionResNetV2 1 1024 Adam 0.0001 0.1 0.5 1.0 9\
+> python scripts/MI03A_Predictions_generate.py Age Abdomen Pancreas Contrast InceptionResNetV2 1 1024 Adam 0.0001 0.1 0.5 1.0 0\
 > The last argument is the outer_fold.

 Inputs:
 > data/Abdomen/*
+> data/MI01C_Preprocessing_folds/data-features_Abdomen_Pancreas_Contrast_Age_*
 > data/MI02_Training/trained_model-weights_Age_Abdomen_*

 Outputs: